RuijieJ/pren/README.md

 Similar to train, one can modify ```Configs/testConf.py``` and run ```python test.py``` to evaluate a model.

 ## Citation
-If you find this project helpful for your research, please cite our paper:
+If you find this project helpful for your research, please cite our paper

 ```
 @inproceedings{yan2021primitive,